OutYouth announces new executive director

-National LBGT Cancer Network calls out major media
+National LGBT Cancer Network calls out major media

 “The articles artificially elevate rare case reports as scientific ‘evidence’ of a connection between these therapies and cancer,” says Scout, executive director of the network.
 “Simply repeating a provider’s hypothesis that a treatment might relate to cancer does not constitute scientific evidence.
 The stories further misconstrue expected realignment of a person’s cancer risk with their true gender as more ‘evidence’ of problems with gender affirming therapy.
 For example, comparing a trans woman’s risk of breast cancer to men is deliberately misleading.”